tldr-pages/tldr/pages/openbsd/pkg_delete.md

 `pkg_delete {{package}}`

-- Delete a package, including it's unused dependencies:
+- Delete a package, including its unused dependencies:

 `pkg_delete -a {{package}}`